manwar/perlweeklychallenge-club/challenge-273/atschneid/README.md

 end
 ```

 We need to look at every character in the string to see if it matches.
 There's no way around that, so we at least need to iterate over the string one time.
 This algorithm iterates over the string one time.
-In fact, since we are already doin the iteration, we can count the number of total characters along the way, so there's no extra call to `size` or `length` or anything.
+In fact, since we are already doing the iteration, we can count the number of total characters along the way, so there's no extra call to `size` or `length` or anything.
 I could probably do some work around the last line, we do floating point division, multiply by 100, round, then cast back to an int, not strictly necessary that last part but why not.

 ### Perl